To the Members

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to the Financial Statements.

-OTHER MANAGEMENT POLICIES
+OTHER MANAGEMENT POLICES

 The following policies are placed in company's website.